EmaSuriano/100-days-of-code/log.md

 ### Day 1: January 24, Thursday

 **Today's Progress**: First day of the challenge!
 Feeling really good :D Today I've working on the react-responsive-gallery adding new examples to the demo page and also see some improvements that I can do to get a better component.
-It looks pretty neat at this point, but my fear is that as css grid do not improve the compatibiltity with other browser the gallery wont have any success, but it's really fun to write libraries :D
+It looks pretty neat at this point, but my fear is that as CSS grid do not improve the compatibility with another browser the gallery won't have any success, but it's really fun to write libraries :D
-Another very important point is, this library was originated by the css grid course by Wes Bos which is excellent!
-So kudos for him!
+Another very important point is, this library was originated by the CSS grid course by Wes Bos which is excellent!
+So kudos to him!

 #### Overall status: Good